mounagowda3/Mouna_Playwright/README.md

 4. Playwrite.config.js - Configures settings for compilation and test execution.
 5. package.json - Lists npm packages and project dependencies.
 6. package-lock.json - Automatically generated to lock dependencies versions.
-7. Nodejs - Cypress built on Node.js and comes packaged as an npm module.
+7. Nodejs - built on Node.js and comes packaged as an npm module.
 8. tsconfig.json - Configuration file which specifies the compiler options and settings for how TypeScript code should be compiled into JavaScript.

 # Installation